Oto-Manguean languages: Mixtecan–Amuzgoan

 Mixtec languages (in green) and its surrounding languages including Triqui, Cuicatec and Amuzgo within the state of Oaxaca.

-The Mixtecan branch includes the many different, mutually unintelligible varieties of Mixtec spoken by about 511,000 people as well as the Trique (or Triqui) languages, spoken by about 24,500 people and Cuicatec, spoken by about 15,000 people.
-The Mixtecan languages are traditionally spoken in the region known as La Mixteca, which is shared by the states of Oaxaca, Puebla and Guerrero.
-Because of migration from this region the Mixtecan languages have expanded to Mexico's main urban areas, particularly the State of México and the Federal District, to certain agricultural areas such as the San Quintín valley in Baja California and parts of Morelos and Sonora, and even into the United States.
+The Mixtecan branch includes the many different mutually-unintelligible varieties of Mixtec, spoken by about 511,000 people, as well as the Trique (or Triqui) languages, spoken by about 24,500 people, and Cuicatec, spoken by about 15,000 people.
+The Mixtecan languages are traditionally spoken in the region known as La Mixteca, which is shared by the Mexican states of Oaxaca, Puebla and Guerrero.
+Because of migration from that region, the Mixtecan languages have expanded to Mexico's main urban areas, particularly the State of México and the Federal District, to certain agricultural areas such as the San Quintín valley in Baja California and parts of Morelos and Sonora, and even into the United States.

 The Mixtec language is a complex set of regional varieties, many of which are not mutually intelligible.
-The varieties of Mixtec are sometimes grouped by geographic area, using designations such as those of the Mixteca Alta, the Mixteca Baja, and the Mixteca de la Costa.
+The varieties are sometimes grouped by geographic area by using designations such as those of the Mixteca Alta, the Mixteca Baja, and the Mixteca de la Costa.
 However, the dialects do not actually follow the geographic areas, and the precise historical relationships between the different varieties have not been worked out.
 The number of varieties of Mixtec depends in part on what the criteria are for grouping them, of course; at one extreme, government agencies once recognized no dialectal diversity.
-Mutual intelligibility surveys and local literacy programs have led SIL International to identify more than 50 varieties which have been assigned distinct ISO codes.
+Mutual intelligibility surveys and local literacy programs have led SIL International to identify more than 50 varieties, which have been assigned distinct ISO codes.

-Four Amuzgo varieties are spoken in the Costa Chica region of the states of Guerrero and Oaxaca by about 44,000 speakers.
-The four varieties recognized by the Mexican government are: Northern Amuzgo (amuzgo del norte, commonly known as Guerrero or (from its major town) Xochistlahuaca Amuzgo), Southern Amuzgo (amuzgo del sur, heretofore classified as a subdialect of Northern Amuzgo); Upper Eastern Amuzgo (amuzgo alto del este, commonly known as Oaxaca Amuzgo or San Pedro Amuzgos Amuzgo); Lower Eastern Amuzgo (amuzgo bajo del este, commonly known as Ipalapa Amuzgo).
-These varieties are very similar, but there is a significant difference between western varieties (Northern and Southern) and eastern varieties (Upper Eastern and Lower Eastern), as revealed by recorded text testing done in the 1970s.
+Four Amuzgo varieties are spoken in the Costa Chica region of Guerrero and Oaxaca by about 44,000 speakers.
+The four varieties recognized by the Mexican government are Northern Amuzgo (amuzgo del norte, commonly known as Guerrero or (from its major town) Xochistlahuaca Amuzgo), Southern Amuzgo (amuzgo del sur, heretofore classified as a subdialect of Northern Amuzgo); Upper Eastern Amuzgo (amuzgo alto del este, commonly known as Oaxaca Amuzgo or San Pedro Amuzgos Amuzgo); Lower Eastern Amuzgo (amuzgo bajo del este, commonly known as Ipalapa Amuzgo).
+Those varieties are very similar, but there is a significant difference between the western varieties (Northern and Southern) and the eastern varieties (Upper Eastern and Lower Eastern), as revealed by recorded text testing done in the 1970s.

 Phonology

 Common phonological traits

-All Oto-Manguean languages have tone: some have only two level tones while others have up to five level tones.
-Many languages in addition have a number of contour tones.
+All Oto-Manguean languages have tone: some have only two level tones and others up to five.
+Many languages also have a number of contour tones.

 Many Oto-Manguean languages have phonemic vowel nasalization.
-Many Oto-Manguean languages lack labial consonants, particularly stops and those that do have labial stops normally have these as a reflex of Proto-Oto-Manguean /*/kʷ//.
+Many languages lack labial consonants, particularly stops, and those that have labial stops normally have them as a reflex of Proto-Oto-Manguean /*/kʷ//.